 Centenary of the Missionary Society of St Columban – 14 October, 2018

-The Missionary Society of St Columban was founded a century ago to bring the Good News of the Gospel to China.
+The Missionary Society of St Columban was founded a centaury ago to bring the Good News of the Gospel to China.

-On Sunday, 14 October 2018 a celebration of the centenary will take place in Kildysart.
-The events will include the celebration of Mass by Bishop Fintan Monahan, the unveiling of a plaque in memory of Bishop Cleary and the other Columbans from our area and an exhibition on the history of the Society.
+On Sunday, 14 October 2018 a celebration of the centenary took place in Kildysart.
+The events included the celebration of Mass by Bishop Fintan Monahan, the unveiling of a plaque in memory of Bishop Cleary and the other Columbans from our area and an exhibition on the history of the Society.

-The founders of the Society included a preist of the diocese of Killaloe, Patrick Cleary from Cahercon together with other young priests, especially Fr Edward Galvin and Fr John Blowick.
+The founders of the Society included a priest of the diocese of Killaloe, Patrick Cleary from Cahercon together with other young priests, especially Fr Edward Galvin and Fr John Blowick.